THE BATTLE OF UHUD

 بئس من كان من حنيفة إن كان |

-Indeed, killing a messenger is a major incident,
+Indeed, killing a messenger is a major crime,

 Since the days gone by.